 Slightly further afield and well worth a mention is Saturdays Cafe, which has an awesome waterfront location and serves up excellent coffee as well as delicious food items like their Banoffee Pie Waffles or Smashed Avocado Bagel.

 23. Drive Arthurs Pass

-One of the other must-see stops on Arthurs Pass includes Bridal Veil Falls, a stunning waterfall that’s 108 meters tall.
+One of the other must-see stops on Arthurs Pass includes Bridal Veil Falls, a stunning waterfall that’s 108 meters tall (354 feet).
 It’s a short 10-minute walk from the car park to the falls, so it’s a good quick stop.
 If time allows, a stop at Devil’s Punchbowl is also a must!
-This 131-meter tall waterfall can be reached via a 20-minute walking track that begins at the car park.
+This 131-meter tall (430 feet) waterfall can be reached via a 20-minute walking track that begins at the car park.

 All of the attractions on Arthur’s Pass are free to visit, so you can drive there from Christchurch for cheap – you’ll only need to pay for fuel!

 24. Visit Otamahua / Quail Island